n8design/htwoo/docs/htwoo-components/content/atoms/buttons/button-standard-icon-reversed.md

 ---
 title: "Standard w/ icon - Right"
-description: ""Standard button with an icon on the right side provides visual reinforcement for the button's action while maintaining the default button styling.
-The icon is positioned to the right of the button tex""
+description: "Standard button with an icon on the right side provides visual reinforcement for the button's action while maintaining the default button styling.
+The icon is positioned to the right of the button tex"
 type: "components"
 layout: "single"
 patternId: "atoms-buttons-button-standard-icon-reversed"